activesphere/activesphere.github.io/_posts/2018-12-24-understanding-sqlite-busy.markdown

 ## Atomic commit

 SQLite uses a journal for implementing [atomic commit & rollback](https://www.sqlite.org/atomiccommit.html), which ensures that if the application crashes in between a transaction, the database can get back to its previous state.
-For the purposes of this post, we'll look at the two[^5] journaling modes it supports.
-[Rollback](https://www.sqlite.org/lockingv3.html#rollback) & [WAL](https://www.sqlite.org/wal.html).
+We'll look at the two[^5] journaling modes it supports, [Rollback](https://www.sqlite.org/lockingv3.html#rollback) and [WAL](https://www.sqlite.org/wal.html).
 The algorithm to implement isolation differs for both of these journal modes.

 ## Rollback journal and 2PL